kkhetarpal/Literature/RL/SuttonBartoSilver/OnPolicyPredictionWithApproximation.md

      -  ` w <- w + alpha [R + gamma * v'(S',w) - v'(S,w)] PartialDerivative(v'(S,w)) `
      -  S <- S'
   - until S is terminal

+**Linear Methods** are the most common one in which the approximate value function is a linear function of the weight vector.
+The value function here is said to be linear in weights. **Feature Construction** for linear methods include different approaches depending on the properties and requirements of the states in the problem we are solving. **Polynomials** are one of the simplest families of features that can be used for interpolation and regression.
+Another option is time based **Fourier functions**.
+Fourier functions approximators are good for representing global properties and thus make it difficult ways to represent local properties. **Coarse Coding** is one approach used when the state space is continuous two-dimensional.
+This provides a binary feature representation.